aggie2411/Forecasting-London-House-Prices/README.md

 With the exception of one the other 4 in the top 5 appear to be outside the city centre.
 This follows a pattern observed during lockdown where there has been a premium on outdoor space and extra rooms for offices whilst working from home.
 Perhaps this trend could be reversed in the near future as we all rush back to cities?

+## Conclusions & Recommendations

+- Central and Expensive Boroughs seem to be subject to biggest fluctuations in price
+- 4 of the top 5 postcodes with the highest rate of returns are outside what would be considered Central London
+- 4 of the bottom 5 postcodes for rate of return are in central areas and/or close to financial hubs (The City of London or Canary Wharf)

+There have been multiple things that have occurred in 2020 and 2021 which make house price forecasting challenging, firstly COVID-19 pandemic and its impact on people's working routines and their desire for more space.
+Secondly the government introduced a Stamp Duty (Tax) holiday which, whilst saving money on taxes, actually raised asking prices of homes as there was a mad panic to purchase before this stamp duty holiday ended.

+Forecasting the rolling average with 12 month window helped smooth out some of these trends, but for events that last longer than one year like COVID-19 has, it can be problematic for forecasting.

+As time series modelling is so sensitive to recent data, it is imperative that these models be updated regularly (at least quarterly) to ensure modelling errors remain small.

+It may be useful to introduce some exogenous data into the models:
+- Bank of England interest rates
+- COVID-19 infection rates
+- Lockdown events